 (Regular price $218.
 On sale for $129 right now)

 This simple monocular compound student microscope doesn’t feel like a simple monocular microscope.
 It’s sturdy and durable and excellent as a workhorse for students in elementary school and early education who will eventually explore cells with beginner skills and magnification up to 400X.

 The best price on a binocular microscope with a mechanical slide holder:

 The OM118-B4L LED 40X-1000X Compound Student Microscope

 (Regular price $489.
 On sale for $239 right now)

-Students with a good grasp on foundational skills, or learners who engage more with the binocular microscope, flock to this Omano model.
-Schools love it because the build construction is unusually high for the price point, and units have worked under hard use by inexperienced users for more than a decade.
+A student with a good grasp on foundational skills, or a learner who engages more with the binocular microscope, flock to this Omano model.
+Education institutions love it because the build construction is unusually high for the price point, and units have worked under hard use by inexperienced users for more than a decade.
 At up to 1000X, students get higher magnifications for deeper inquiry.

 The most affordable binocular with mechanical stage: